MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 In the Step card page, you write your instructional text (make sure to keep it short!) and assign supporting assets for that step, like 3D content or media (image or video).

+To open the Step card page and add instructions:

+1. Double-click any step on the Outline page.
+2. Enter your instructional text in the blue rectangle in the middle of the screen.

 To add 3D content or media to support a step:

 1. On the right side of the screen, select the label for the type of item you want to add (**3D parts**, **Images**, **Videos**, or **3D toolkit**).